sergiopolog/espresso-ab-1.0/readme.md

 ## @sergiopolog: Fork with patches to allow compile it under Windows using MinGW.

-Some POSIX resources and system calls which are not supported on Windows platform were removed (that probably don't update the behaviour of the app).
+Some POSIX resources and system calls which are not supported on Windows platform were removed (that probably don't modify the main behaviour of the app).
 They are located in files:
 * cpu_time.c
 * signature.c